weloniheu/cse15l-lab-report/index.md

 ##### NOTE

-- all of the commands when attempting to access the directory "messages" while not in "lecture1" all had slightly different but ultimately it wasn't something can could be viewed from [user@sahara~]$ (see left) if I wanted it to work I would need to cd lecture1, which would bring me to a [user@sahara ~lecture1]$ (see right) where I could then enter messages, using any of the commands tho cat also
+- all of the commands when attempting to access the directory "messages" while not in "lecture1" resulted slightly different but ultimately it wasn't something can could be viewed from [user@sahara~]$ (see left) if I wanted it to work I would need to cd into a lecture1, which would bring me to a [user@sahara ~lecture1]$ (see right) where I could then enter messages, using any of the commands, though cat was still not accepted.

   ![Image](Directory_All_messages_lecture1Closed.png) ![Image](Directory_All_messages_lecture1Open.png)